Bobbins228/webapp-2-assignment-1/README.md

 + Actor Details Page
 + Actor Movies Credit list (visible from a actor's details page)
 + Link to an actor's IMDB pages (visible from a actor's details page)

-## Setup requirements.

-[ Outline any non-standard setup steps necessary to run your app locally after cloning the repo.]

 ## API endpoints.